Soluble HLA Technology

 HLA Nomenclature

 Because the genes encoding the HLA molecules are highly polymorphic, they require a systematic nomenclature.
 Each HLA allele name has a unique number corresponding to up to four sets of digits separated by colons.
 The length of the allele designation is dependent on the sequence of the allele and that of its nearest relative.
 Our sHLA alleles all receive a four-digit name, which corresponds to the first two fields.
-For researchers in the transplant field, it is important to note that the digits before the first colon describe the type, and often corresponds to the serological antigen carried by an allotype.
+For researchers in the transplant field, it is important to note that the digits before the first colon describe the type and often corresponds to the serological antigen carried by an allotype.
 Alleles whose numbers differ in the two fields naturally differ in one or more nucleotide substitutions that change the amino acid sequence of the encoded protein.

 HLA Frequency